Asian shares climb as Trump says U.S. China trade deal near

 "It reinforces the notion that it really is the Fed pump-priming to grease the wheels of market liquidity which is driving both these moves," Greg McKenna, strategist at McKenna Macro, said in a morning note.

-Fed Chair Jerome Powell said on Monday monetary policy was "well positioned" to support the strong U.S. labour market.
+Fed Chair Jerome Powell said on Monday monetary policy was "well positioned" to support the strong U.S. labor market.

 On Tuesday, the Dow Jones Industrial Average rose 0.2% to 28,121.68, the S&P 500 gained 0.22% to 3,140.52 and the Nasdaq Composite added 0.18% to 8,647.93.
 All three indexes notched record closing highs.